6 Steps To Untangle Reality And Perception

 I braced for the worst due to all the instability.
-But, what clued me in to the fact that my perceptions might not correspond to reality was a man sitting right behind me on the flight.
+But, what clued me into the fact that my perceptions might not correspond to reality was a man sitting right behind me on the flight.
 He was fuming that the crew was not serving food or drinks despite these minor bumps.
-That eventually got me thinking.

 It may come as a severe shock if you haven't given much thought to this subject before, but our precious, cast-in-stone, objective beliefs are often totally in contrast to any reality.
 Or, more accurately, they are our perception of reality, rather than reality itself. ~Robert White

 To him, the flight crew was overreacting.
 I suspected he was a frequent flyer who had been on flights just as turbulent.

-The lens through which I viewed the seemingly extreme turbulence led me to believe we were in danger when we weren’t.
+The perception lens through which I viewed the seemingly extreme turbulence led me to believe we were in danger when we weren’t.